SaiNageswarS/agent-boot/README.md

 # agent-boot

 A comprehensive framework for creating customer-facing agents.
+Based on cheaper llama 3 8b model.
+It operates on the principle of using LLM for language understanding only and leaves knowledge part to user.
+However, it helps user to identify right knowledge for personalized response using intent classification.

 ## Features
 The framework includes following components: